aarong/feedme-spec/README.md

 2. `Handshaking` - When the conversation is in this state...

-- The server must transmit a `HandshakeResponse` message to the client and subsequently treat the conversation as either `Ready` or `Not Ready`, depending on whether it indicated success or failure.
+- The server must transmit a `HandshakeResponse` message to the client and subsequently treat the conversation as either `Initiated` or `Not Initiated`, depending on whether it indicated success or failure.

 - If the client is complying with the specification, the server will not receive any messages.

-3. `Ready` - When the conversation is in this state...
+3. `Initiated` - When the conversation is in this state...

-- The server may transmit `ActionResponse`, `FeedOpenResponse`, `FeedCloseResponse`, `ActionRevelation`, and `FeedTermination` messages to the client, subject to other sequencing requirements.
+- The server may transmit `ActionResponse`, `FeedOpenResponse`, `FeedCloseResponse`, `FeedAction`, and `FeedTermination` messages to the client, subject to other sequencing requirements.
 The server must not transmit `HandshakeResponse` messages to the client.